The Evolution of Time Tracking

-Time management systems may seem like a recent innovation –but the concept of tracking time has been around for millennia.
+Time tracking for hourly employees may seem like a recent innovation –but the concept of tracking time has been around for millennia.

 In fact, some of the oldest records that we have referencing wages include The Code of Hamurabbi, a Babylonian treatise dating back to 1772 BC.

 Ever since the advent of billable hours, humans have been tracking time for billing –and payment purposes.
-Time tracking also allows business owners to run reports, calculate profitability, set targets, and make projections.
+Employee time tracking solutions also allow business owners to run reports, calculate profitability, set targets, and make projections.

 While the standard for a considerable amount of time was paper timesheets, today’s time tracking systems are lean, mean –and efficient.
 Optimized with features that allow for verified worker sign in –to prevent time theft, they also sync up with payroll processing systems, which saves time while also reducing the chance of errors.

-Modern time management systems are invaluable –but time tracking hasn’t always been so intuitive.
+Modern time clock employee tracking solutions are invaluable –but time tracking hasn’t always been so intuitive.
 Let’s take a look at the history of time tracking –from paper to web-based software –and see some of the changes this discipline has gone through to bring us to where we are today.

 Paper timesheets were the standard for time tracking for many years.
 Paper sheets are portable –and easy to use –whether in the form of a template or a scrap paper with some notes scrawled on it.
 While paper timesheets have been around for years –and are still used in many companies today, do have their own set of drawbacks.
 They can be time-consuming to process; requiring you to input the numbers manually in order to process payroll, or work with the data.
 Then, of course, there’s the issue of handwritten paper timesheets being notoriously difficult to decipher –and the fact that there’s always a chance of paper getting lost, damaged, destroyed –or even fabricated.